wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.0.6 =
+* Improved malware and phishing URL detection.
+* Upgraded to Wordfence API version 1.9
+* Fixed issue that caused large files to slow or crash a scan.
+* Added workaround for PHP's broken filesize() function on 32 bit systems.
+* Added an improved test mode for URL scanner for better unit testing on our end.
+* Suppressed warnings issued when a reverse DNS lookup fails.
+* Added improved debug output to becomeAdmin() function in scans to help diagnose scans not starting.

 = 3.0.5 =
 * Fixed "The key used to start a scan has expired." error and added data to help diagnose future issues like this.
 * Removed HTTPHeaders from wfHits table which was using a lot of disk space and not used much.